Trading Competitions

 This competition uses our Haskayne license to the RIT software to simulate trading environments in stocks, commodities, futures and derivatives.
 The RIT software also has extensions to trade physical goods (crude oil, gasoline) as well as the assets used to manage these physical goods (storage, refineries and pipelines).

-bp also sends some of their traders to observe the students, provide strategic and execution suggestions and to introduce them to aspects of the trading industry that they could find in their organization.
+bp Canada will be sending traders to observe the students, provide strategic and execution suggestions and to introduce them to aspects of the trading industry that they could find in their organization.

 Competition is Open to All University of Calgary Students